9 ways to savour a family holiday in Tenerife

 1. Splash Around at Siam Park

-- In a nutshell: voted the world's #1 water park by TripAdvisor - and it's easy to see why
+- In a nutshell: voted the world's number one water park by TripAdvisor - and it's easy to see why

 My girls love Siam Park, a multi award-winning water park that converts most adults whose idea of what a water park looks like are stuck in a timewarp.
 What I love most about Siam is that it caters for all ages.
 Everyone can enjoy the massive white sand beach (complete with wave pool), really young ones can splash around a separate area, and toddlers can push the boat out a bit at the Lost City.